Down Under (song): Lyrics

-The lyrics to "Down Under" depict an Australian man travelling the globe (specifically mentioning Brussels and Bombay, as well as the hippie trail), meeting people who are interested in his home country.
+The lyrics of "Down Under" depict an Australian man travelling the globe (specifically mentioning Brussels and Bombay, as well as the hippie trail), meeting people who are interested in his home country.
 The story is based in part on singer Colin Hay's own travels abroad, including a prominent reference to a Vegemite sandwich, which derived from an encounter with a tall baker from Brussels who emigrated from Brunswick, Melbourne (Vegemite was not actually available in Belgium at the time the song was written).
-Hay has said the lyric was partly inspired by Barry Humphries' character Barry McKenzie, a comically stereotypical Australian who tours abroad.
+Hay has said the lyric was partly inspired by Barry Humphries' character Barry McKenzie, a comically stereotypical Australian travelling abroad.

 Slang and drug terms are featured in the lyrics.
 It opens with the singer "travelling in a fried-out Kombi, on a hippie trail, head full of zombie".
 In Australian slang, "fried-out" at that time meant that it is in really poor condition and overheating (as in a short circuit rather than drunk/high), "Kombi" is short for "Kombinationskraftwagen" and refers to the Volkswagen Type 2, and "full of zombie" refers to the use of a type of marijuana.
 "Hippie trail" refers to a subcultural tourist route popular in the 1960s and 1970s which stretched from Western Europe to South-East Asia.
 The song also contains the refrain "where beer does flow and men chunder".
 To "chunder" means to vomit.

-Speaking to Songfacts about the overall meaning of the lyric, Hay remarked:
+Speaking to Songfacts about the meaning of the lyrics, Hay remarked:

 The chorus is really about the selling of Australia in many ways, the overdevelopment of the country.
 It was a song about the loss of spirit in that country.
 It's really about the plundering of the country by greedy people.
 It is ultimately about celebrating the country, but not in a nationalistic way and not in a flag-waving sense.
 It's really more than that.

-The music video comically plays out the events of the lyric, showing Hay and other band members riding in a Volkswagen Kombi van, eating muesli with a 'strange lady', eating and drinking in a café, and lying in an opium den.
-The band are moved along at one point by a man in a shirt and tie who places a 'Sold' sign in the ground.
+The music video comically plays out the events in the lyrics, showing Hay and other band members riding in a Volkswagen Kombi van, eating muesli with a "strange lady", eating and drinking in a café, and lying in an opium den.
+The band are moved along at one point by a man in a shirt and tie who places a "Sold" sign in the ground.
 Exterior shots were filmed at the Cronulla sand dunes in Sydney.
-The band are seen carrying a coffin across the dunes at the end.
-This, Hay has explained, was a warning to his fellow Australians that their country's identity was dying as a result of overdevelopment and Americanisation.
+At the end, the band are seen carrying a coffin across the dunes.
+Hay explained that was a warning to his fellow Australians that their country's identity was dying as a result of overdevelopment and Americanization.
 Hay has also stated that the same ominous sentiment lies behind the choral line, "Can't you hear that thunder?
 You'd better run; you'd better take cover".